 I’ve come across some amazing fishing spots along the North Fork over the years.
 Here are a few that never fail to bring in fish:

 On the North Fork if you would like to hook a few 20″ cutty’s fish the pocket water in the whitewater runs.
 I use a special Royal Trude I tie and Chubby’s.
 Orange in the right places makes all the difference.
+The North Fork is one of those places where if you float you will catch cutthroat and lot of them, thou they may not be big great practice and fun.

 Pole Bridge to Middle Fork Confluence